UPB-SS1/UPB-SS1.github.io/content/authors/admin/_index.md

 user_groups:
 - project
 ---
-This Research Project combines [exclusive Facebook data ](https://socialscience.one/blog/unprecedented-facebook-urls-dataset-now-available-research-through-social-science-one)(Condor Dataset, [Crowdtangle](https://www.crowdtangle.com/), [Ad Library](https://www.facebook.com/ads/library/api)) and public data to quantitatively (Coordinated link sharing behaviour analysis) and qualitatively (Content Analsyis) analyze the Social Media behavior to determine if there is [coordinated inauthentic behavior](https://about.fb.com/news/tag/coordinated-inauthentic-behavior/).
+This Research Project combines [exclusive Facebook data ](https://socialscience.one/blog/unprecedented-facebook-urls-dataset-now-available-research-through-social-science-one)(Condor Dataset, [Crowdtangle](https://www.crowdtangle.com/), [Ad Library](https://www.facebook.com/ads/library/api)) and public data to quantitatively (Coordinated link sharing behaviour analysis) and qualitatively (Content Analysis) analyze the Social Media behavior to determine if there is [coordinated inauthentic behavior](https://about.fb.com/news/tag/coordinated-inauthentic-behavior/).
 We use TeleSUR’s English language media operations and its partners as a study case.

 This project in founded by [the Social Media and Democracy Research Grants](https://www.ssrc.org/fellowships/view/social-media-and-democracy-research-grants/) from [the Social Science Research Council](https://www.ssrc.org/) and access to Facebook data via [Social Science One](https://socialscience.one/).